-Investing in Penny Stocks is often appealing for newcomers to online trading as traders can buy a large number of shares in companies due to their low price.
+Investing in Penny Stocks is often appealing for newcomers to online trading as traders on trading platforms in the UK can buy a large number of shares in companies due to their low price.
 As a result, the price of shares doesn’t have to increase dramatically before the trader has doubled their money.

 On the flip-side, it’s easy to lose your money fast.
 Penny Stock markets are often unregulated and have sometimes been associated with fraud.
 For a new trader, it’s essential to do some research and find out if the company has released any financial statements.
 Analysis of these should reveal the company’s true nature.
 Other tips include: buy and sell for a reason, trade during regular hours, don’t chase your losses!